-A SIPOC is a high level process map with (ideally) <8 process steps.
+A SIPOC is a high-level process map with (ideally) 4-7 process steps.
 It should indicate only major processes, activities, and tasks.
-The scope should be evident with the start of the process being at the top and the end being at the bottom.
+The scope should be evident with the start of the process being at the top of the form and the end of the process at the bottom.

-Ensuring the team members understand the boundaries with a clear start of the process and end of the process that meets the scope defined in the contract.
+Ensure the team members understand the project boundaries with a clear start of the process and end of the process that matches the scope defined in the project contract.

 Team members should understand that items external to the scope are important BUT they are not included in this project OR it is negotiated in with approval of upper management and steering committee.
 These external process steps may make the project too large or can form the beginning of a new project.